bernedogit/pelconf/pelconflib.md

 to such things like determining the size of a given type or determining the endianness.
 This is done without running the compiled program.

+Some of the following functions accept a string that contains header files that must be included.
+Some other functions accept a string that contains library names that the test program must be linked with.
+When specifying such strings the items are separated by spaces and commas.
+For instance the string "sys/types.h stdio.h" specifies the two included files `<sys/types.h>` and `<stdio.h>`.
+The string "rt peltk-formats" specifies the libraries given in the command line with `-lrt` and `-lpeltk-formats`.

+If no header file name or library name is to be passed to a function that accepts such arguments you can either pass the empty string `""` or just pass NULL.

 9.1 Checking if header files are available